m362li/Open-World-FPS/README.md

 # Open-World-FPS
-Side Project On Going with Lucas Chavalier and Marco Li Will you accept this PR?
+Side Project On Going with Lucas Chavalier and Marco Li as developers, Erica Thomas as graphics person.

-ye boi